OliverKahn21/Fact-Extraction-and-Verification/README.md

 ## This project including the following files:

-1.Project_Description.pdf: This is the original project description including the project descritption of 8 subtask.

-2.Report.pdf: The report about this information retrieval and data mining project.
+1.Report.pdf: The report about this information retrieval and data mining project.

-3.instructions.txt: The exlaination of how to run the code to reproduce the result shown in the report.
+2.instructions.txt: The exlaination of how to run the code to reproduce the result shown in the report.